tchiahsu/spotify-usage-dashboard/README.md

 ```

 ## Backend
-The backend is built with Express.js and run on TypeScript.
-To get started, you'll install the Node.js dependencies and run the server.
+The backend handles Spotify authentication, secure token management, and data retrieval using the Spotify Web API.
+It is built with Express.js and TypeScript, providing a clean API layer for the frontend.
 ```bash
 # change the directory into 'server'
 cd server